A major cyber attack has occurred—how should your nation respond?

 Washington, DC | March 20-21, 2020

 In Washington, DC, student teams confront a serious cybersecurity breach of national and international importance.
-Hosted at the American University Washington College of Law, teams will compose policy recommendations and justify their decision-making process, considering the role and implications for relevant civilian, military, law enforcement, and private sector entities and updating the recommendations as the scenario evolves.
+Hosted for the first time in a fully-virtual format, teams will compose policy recommendations and justify their decision-making process, considering the role and implications for relevant civilian, military, law enforcement, and private sector entities and updating the recommendations as the scenario evolves.
 Register here!

 Geneva, Switzerland | April 16-17, 2020